deploymenttheory/terraform-provider-jamfpro/docs/resources/smart_mobile_device_group.md

 Required:

 - `name` (String) The name of the criterion.
 - `search_type` (String) The search type for the criterion.
-Allowed values are: 'is', 'is not', 'has', 'does not have', 'member of', 'not member of', 'before (yyyy-mm-dd)', 'after (yyyy-mm-dd)', 'more than x days ago', 'less than x days ago', 'like', 'not like', 'greater than', 'more than', 'less than', 'greater than or equal', 'less than or equal', 'matches regex', 'does not match regex'.
+Allowed values are: 'is', 'is not', 'has', 'does not have', 'member of', 'not member of', 'before (yyyy-mm-dd)', 'after (yyyy-mm-dd)', 'in less than x days', 'in more than x days', 'more than x days ago', 'less than x days ago', 'like', 'not like', 'greater than', 'more than', 'less than', 'greater than or equal', 'less than or equal', 'matches regex', 'does not match regex'.
 - `value` (String) The value to match for the criterion.

 Optional: